Prospects always appreciate an opportunity to “see us in action”

 you might find useful, including two full-fledged online courses.

-and Creating effective
+Creating effective slides

 of California (Stanford, UC Berkeley, Caltech, UCLA, UCSD, etc.).